emadaboabed/atomic-blog/README.md

-what did i learn from this :
+what did i learn from this project:

 1. i understand more about useEffect and it's dependency array.
 2. learned the new hooks memoize and useMemo hook.